라우팅

 Non-broadcast messages must only be sent (or forwarded) to known destinations (i.e. a system must previously have received a message from the target system/component).

-Systems should also check for
+Systems should also check for SYSTEM_TIME

-messages with a decrease intime_boot_ms
+messages with a decrease in time_boot_ms

 , as this indicates that the system has rebooted.
 In this case it should clear stored routing information (and might perform other actions that are useful following a reboot - e.g. re-fetching parameters and home position etc.).